 This software is capable of designing Vanilla Rivers, if that is desired.
 For use in real rivers, we do not recommend stopping there

 Brown and Pasternack (2014) coined the term "Geomorphic Covariance Structure" (GCS) to mean the bivariate pattern of any two river variables along a pathway.
 It is not the statistical covariance, which is a single number, but instead a new concept involving the complete bivariate spatial series from which a statistical covariance could be computed if desired.
 The theory of Geomorphic Covariance Structures (GCSs) is not only useful for assessing the layers of topographic patterning of real rivers (Brown and Pasternack, 2014, 2017) but also for the design of synthetic rivers with more natural landforms that drive the real diversity of physical processes (Brown et al., 2014, 2015).

 This software is capable of implementing GCSs to produce rivers with organized, coherent patterns of variability.
 This is where the real power of this software lies.
 However, the software does not tell you what GCSs you need to produce different outcomes.
 You must have in mind what you want and an understanding of what GCS metrics are required to achieve that vision.

 The images below show a variety of simple channels and river valleys made with just a few minutes of effort in River Builder.
 The hard part is knowing what you want to create, but once you've got that then River Builder makes it exactly as you specify.

 This first example shows a simple meandering channel with undulating riffle-pool relief and natural out-of-phase width variation locked to that.
 Also, the cross-section is asymmetric and adjusts down-river according to channel curvature.
 The floodplain is flat to keep the focus on the channel design.
-This is classic meandering and it is made so easily in River Builder compared to trying to create this in CAD or GIS.
+Nothing special here, but easily done.

 Nested GCSs at 2 Scales